During his residency at The Fifth Season Aram Tanis started working on a new project that deals with the theme obsessive-compulsive disorder (OCD).

 At a certain point her hands were completely wrecked; the skin of her hands had turned white and was fully cracked.

 Today is a lazy Sunday afternoon.
-Janis Joplin’s voice is in the background singing ‘Maybe’ and I hear the rain running softly down my window.
+Renée Fleming’s voice is in the background singing ‘River’ and I hear the rain running softly down my window.
 Still, I feel a bit nervous, this kind of weather always does that to me.
 Rain is synonymous with bacteria pouring out of the sky.

 When I look at my life, I often think it has gone off the rails.
 I hide my disorder from everyone; only my girlfriend knows what this disease entails.